nickzuber/needle/README.md

 Needle has a variety of different data structures at its disposal.
 Here is a reference to all of the currently available data structures that Needle supports.
 Some data structures have not been added yet and they will appear unavailable.

-*If you feel that there should be additional data structures added to this library, [send me a message and let me know your ideas.](mailto:zuber.nicholas@gmail.com)*
+*If you feel that there should be additional data structures added to this library, [send me a message and let me know what you had in mind.](mailto:zuber.nicholas@gmail.com)*

 **Note:** In the API, `*` refers to any type.
 This is commonly used when specifying the type of data; since all types of data are supported when inserting custom data into a data structure.